goswa/IODS-project/chapter4.md

 ### **INTRODUCTION**

 * This analysis is based on *Boston* Housing Values in Suburbs of Boston, United States.
 The data was taken from the **MASS** package.
-The data attributes reflect various aspects realted to housing values incuding including per capita crime rate by town, average number of rooms per dwelling, index of accessibility to radial highways etc. More information about data attributes can be found at https://stat.ethz.ch/R-manual/R-devel/library/MASS/html/Boston.html.
+The data attributes reflect various aspects related to housing values incuding per capita crime rate by town, average number of rooms per dwelling, index of accessibility to radial highways etc. More information about data attributes can be found at https://stat.ethz.ch/R-manual/R-devel/library/MASS/html/Boston.html.

 * There are 506 obs. of  14 variables.
 Here is a description of the data attributes: